Reviewed by: Makerdeck Editorial Team

 | Feature | Transistor | Buzzsprout | Captivate |

-| Starting Price | $19/mo | $12/mo | $19/mo |
+| Starting Price | Free ($0) | Free (limited) | $19/mo (7-day trial) |

-| Unlimited Shows | ✅ | ❌ (1 per account) | ✅ |
+| Unlimited Shows | ✅ (all plans) | ❌ (1 per account) | ✅ |

 | Analytics | Advanced | Basic | Advanced |

-| Private Podcasting | ✅ | ❌ | ✅ |
+| Private Podcasting | ✅ (Starter+) | ❌ | ✅ |

 | Audio Enhancement | ❌ | ✅ Magic Mastering | ❌ |

-| Transcription | ❌ | ✅ Built-in | ❌ |
+| Built-in Transcription | ❌ | ✅ | ❌ |

-| API Access | ✅ | ❌ | ✅ |
+| API Access | ✅ (Professional+) | ❌ | ✅ |

 | Best For | Multi-show professionals | First-time podcasters | Growth-focused podcasters |